TSkidmore24/montecarlopackage/docs/getting_started_with_montecarlo_package.rst

 model, the Ising Hamiltonian can be used to compute various thermodynamic averages including magnetization, energy, heat capacity and magnetic susceptibility.

-Note that various packages need to be installed, which are listed in requirements.txt.
+Note that various additional packages need to be installed, including:

-Use the following command to install the dependencies within your virtual environment:
+numpy
+matplotlib
+networkx

+These dependencies are listed in the directory docs/requirements.txt:

-pip install -r requirements.txt
+pip install -r docs/requirements.txt